infinyon/fluvio/k8-util/helm/README.md

 # Overview

 By default, Fluvio's leverage compiled-in charts for Kubernetes deployment.
+At build time, charts are compiled as an inline resource into Cluster installer.
+There is no need to locate and load charts from outside.

 ## Sys Chart